-Spirulina and the immune system is an interesting topic.
+Spirulina and the immune system is an exciting topic.
 Why?
 The immune system is a complex of ruthless guards, who can stand against intruders of every kind.
 The primary function of the immune system is to recognize, detect and then kill invading pathogens, such as bacteria, fungi, parasites, and viruses.
-Spirulina, a source of active ingredients such as phycocyanin, helps the immune system perform her job in the efficient and effective way.
+Spirulina, a source of active ingredients such as phycocyanin, helps the immune system perform her job efficiently and effectively.

 How Does the Immune System Work?